mangrovedao/mangrove-bots/packages/bot-analytics/README.md

-A simple configurable analytics bot for the Mangrove.
+A simple configurable analytics bot for the Mangrove Dex.

 # Installation